Send the link below via email or IMCopy

 A method for studying the demographics and experiences of those who produce goods, including cultural objects.

-Whites are overrepresented on TV and in film.
+White people are overrepresented on TV and in film.
 They are underrepresented in music.

-Blacks are underrepresented and misrepresented on TV and film.
+Black people are underrepresented and misrepresented on TV and film.
 They are overrepresented in music, which has a long history of profiting from Black culture.

-Hispanics are the most underrepresented group (as compared to their social world population size) and they are misrepresented.
+Latino/a/x are the most underrepresented group (as compared to their social world population size) and they are misrepresented.

-Asians, a relatively small minority group in the US, are represented at numbers comparable to their population size, but often misrepresented.
+Asians are represented at numbers comparable to their population size, but often misrepresented.

 Native Americans are almost completely invisible in American popular culture.